Skip to content

 How 211 works

 211 is a local information and referral service.
-You can call 211 from many phones, or use United Way 211 online to find a local 211 office.
-A trained specialist may ask for your ZIP code, household size, income, urgent deadline, and the type of help you need.
-Then they may give you names of programs, phone numbers, hours, or next steps.
+You can call 211 from many phones or use the 211 website to find your local 211 office.
+A specialist may ask for your ZIP code, county, household size, income range, urgent deadline, and the type of help you need.

-211 does not approve most benefits and usually does not pay your bill directly.
-Treat it as a map.
-After the call, contact each referral and ask if the program is open, what documents are needed, whether walk-ins are allowed, and whether there is a deadline.
+211 is not the same as SNAP, Medicaid, TANF, Section 8, WIC, or LIHEAP.
+It usually does not decide eligibility for those programs.
+Treat 211 like a map.
+After the call, contact each referral and ask if the program is open, what papers are needed, whether walk-ins are allowed, and whether there is a deadline.

 A simple call plan

-- Write your ZIP code, county, household size, and urgent deadline.
+1. Write your ZIP code, county, household size, and main need.

-- Call 211 and ask for three options for your top need.
+3. Call 211 and ask for three local options.

-- Ask what to do if the program is closed or out of funds.
+6. Ask what to do if funds are closed or you do not qualify.

 Main local help paths